open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ###### Support a minimum and maximum scale

 The implementation MUST maintain reasonable minimum and maximum scale parameters that the automatic scale parameter will not exceed.
+The maximum scale is defined by the `MaxScale` configuration parameter.

 ###### Use the maximum scale for single measurements